 The French ship called Zélée can be visited near Papeete, Tahiti.

 Museums on Underwater Cultural Heritage from World War I

-Part of the World War 1 heritage is displayed in museum all over the world and protected.
-It has been analyzed and studied; historians and curators were able to learn more about the war and to discover new parts of its history.
+Parts of World War I heritage are protected and displayed in museums all over the world.
+They have been analyzed and studied; historians and curators have been able to learn more about the war and discover new facets of the events which took place.